First, here is what I liked best about the 2026-27 Bell Media Upfront that took place Thursday in Toronto at Meridian Place: that it still happens.

 Another tasty bit of Canadian Intellectual Property, “Meatballs,” is getting the series treatment.
 Like the 1979 Ivan Reitman feature, it will be set at a summer camp.

-Clips from upcoming imported shows starring Glenn Close and John Hamm looked intriguing.
-An NBC comedy pickup starring Tea Leoni and Tim Daly and middle-aged newlyweds is somewhat ripped from their real life love affair.
+There were scenes shown from upcoming imported shows, including one starring Glenn Close and another with John Hamm in the lead.
+Both looked intriguing.
+An NBC comedy pickup starring Tea Leoni and Tim Daly as middle-aged newlyweds is somewhat ripped from their real life love affair.
 Jamie Lee Curtis stars as Daly’s character’s ex-wife.

 When Bell wasn’t promoting American imports or Canadian originals it brought American talent from Canadian shows to the Meridian stage.
 Remember Snooki from The Jersey Shore?
-Three kids later, the 38 year old in headlining a paranormal unscripted series called Snooki: The Paranomal Rookie.
+Three kids later, the 38 year old in headlining an unscripted series called Snooki: The Paranomal Rookie.
+She made the scene then ghosted.